kercre123/victor/robot/tools/robot reliable transport in brief.md

 ### Sub message headers
 After the header, the packet will contain *0* or more messages, each prefixed with a 3 byte header which contains:

 1. 1 byte indicating the message type.
- * Application messages from the robot will either be `eRMT_SingleReliableMessage` or `eRMT_SingleUnreliableMessage`
- * anything else is a reliable transport control message.
+Application messages from the robot will either be `eRMT_SingleReliableMessage` or `eRMT_SingleUnreliableMessage`; anything else is a reliable transport control message.
 2. 2 bytes, 16 bit number, indicating the length of the message, not including this 3 byte message header.

 ### Robot messages